ZyGan1999/zygan1999.github.io/_pages/cv.md

 * DW&BI ML Group in School of Information
   * Renmin University of China, Sep 2021 - June 2024
   * As a member of the laboratory, my research interests mainly include machine learning, computer vision, and weakly supervised learning.
-During this period, I completed several scientific research tasks and published a paper in CVPR 2023 as the first author.
+During this period, I completed numbers of scientific research tasks.

 Working Experience
 ======